Chirag-Mathur/1stSemLabProg/readme.md

 #1stSemesterPrograms
-All programs done in 1st semester will be listed here. this commit will be very useful for all.
+All programs done in 1st year by me will be listed here. this commit will be very useful for all.